HOW TO INCREASE OPEN RATE OF EMAIL MARKETING CAMPAIGN?

 #3: Segment your list.

 Aside from personalizing your subject lines, you should also personalize your content.
 You can’t just broadcast all of your emails to every person on your list.
 It can annoy customers and cause them to consider you as spam.
 Instead, segment your list according to their interests, purchase history, location, and other factors.
-It means that any message you give them will contain information they are interested in and increase the probability of communicating with you.Studies suggest that doing so may cause your email marketing campaign to be 14.31 percent higher than non-segmented campaign.
+It means that any message you give them will contain information they are interested in and increase the probability of communicating with you.Studies suggest that doing so may cause your email marketing campaign to be 14.31 percent higher than a non-segmented campaign.

 #4: Use an email validation service.